OpenID for European Digital Identity: An architectural analysis of user-centric identity management: The identity of identity

 \subsection{An anatomy of attestations}

 Certificates typically consist of two distinct types of information.
-First, they include the actual information, as one or more \textbf{assertions}: claims made by the issuer about the \emph{subject}, associating it with certain attribute values {[}\citeproc{ref-openid:connect}{2}; \citeproc{ref-w3c:vc}{10}; \citeproc{ref-openid:vci}{13}; \citeproc{ref-oasis:glossary}{15}; \citeproc{ref-oasis:saml}{46}{]}.
-Second, it contains \textbf{attestation} information: evidential (meta-)statements that describe the \textbf{authentication context}, which consists of all the ``information that the relying party can require before it makes {[}a{]} decision with respect to an authentication'' {[}\citeproc{ref-openid:connect}{2}{]}.
-This includes the verification and revocation methods, level of assurance, security characteristics, and all the (cryptographic) \textbf{verification factors} needed to ``verify the security of cryptographically protected information'' {[}\citeproc{ref-w3c:vc}{10}{]}.
-These factors bind the asserted claims together, to the issuer and -- in case of credentials -- to the principal {[}\citeproc{ref-cnss:i4009}{3}{]}.
+First, they include the actual content, as one or more \textbf{assertions}: claims made by the issuer about the \emph{subject}, associating it with certain attribute values {[}\citeproc{ref-openid:connect}{3}; \citeproc{ref-w3c:vc}{11}; \citeproc{ref-openid:vci}{14}; \citeproc{ref-oasis:glossary}{16}; \citeproc{ref-oasis:saml}{45}{]}.
+Second, it contains \textbf{attestation} information: evidential (meta-)statements that describe the \textbf{authentication context}, consisting of all the ``information that the relying party can require before it makes {[}a{]} decision with respect to an authentication'' {[}\citeproc{ref-openid:connect}{3}{]}.
+This includes the verification and revocation methods, level of assurance, security characteristics, and all the (cryptographic) \textbf{verification factors} needed to ``verify the security of cryptographically protected information'' {[}\citeproc{ref-w3c:vc}{11}{]}.
+These factors bind the asserted claims together, to the issuer and -- in case of credentials -- to the principal {[}\citeproc{ref-cnss:i4009}{4}{]}.

-It is often assumed that ``the holder of a credential {[}\ldots{]} presenting the claims {[}to{]} the verifier is (controlled by) the subject of the claims'' {[}\citeproc{ref-openid:security}{47}{]}.
-Some sources note certain exceptions, in which ``claims in a credential can be about different subjects,'' not limited to assertions about the principal presenting them {[}\citeproc{ref-w3c:vc}{10}{]}; or in which the holder is not the subject of the claims (e.g., a parent presenting their child's birth certificate) {[}\citeproc{ref-openid:security}{47}{]}.
-These cases are in essence an abstraction from credentials towards certificates in general, though, and often lack technical support.
-After all, relying parties typically require information to be about the user they actually interact with during a session.
-Without this guarantee, malicious parties can abuse credentials (obtained through a data leak or other security breach) to impersonate someone else {[}\citeproc{ref-openid:security}{47}{]}.
+It is often assumed that ``the holder of a credential \ldots{} presenting the claims {[}to{]} the verifier is (controlled by) the subject of the claims'' {[}\citeproc{ref-openid:security}{46}{]}.
+Some sources note certain exceptions, in which ``claims in a credential can be about different subjects'' {[}\citeproc{ref-w3c:vc}{11}{]} -- not limited to assertions about the principal presenting them -- or in which the holder is not a subject of the claims at all (e.g., a parent presenting their child's birth certificate) {[}\citeproc{ref-openid:security}{46}{]}.
+These cases are in essence an abstraction from credentials towards certificates in general.
+They often lack technical support, though, because relying parties typically require information about the user they actually interact with during a session.
+Without this guarantee, malicious parties can abuse credentials (e.g., obtained through a data leak or other security breach) to \emph{impersonate} someone else {[}\citeproc{ref-openid:security}{46}{]}.
 These scenarios underlie the idea of \textbf{\emph{`legitimate'} holders} of a credential, often -- but not always -- the subject.